mtantawy/job-hunt-tracker/README.md

 This will build the image and run the container in detached mode.

+For newer versions, an image needs to be rebuilt, container(s) stopped, and restarted using something along the lines of

+`docker compose build app && docker compose down && docker compose up -d`

 ### Create user for login
 `docker-compose exec -it app bash`

 `bin/rails c`

 `User.create!(email: "email@example.com", password: "123456")`

+### I don't have access to the master.key, what do I do?
+So far, there is nothing special stored in the excrypted credentials file, so you can safely regenerate the master.key and credentials.yml.enc files.

+The easiest way is by running `bin/rails credentials:edit` and saving the file. (might need to delete the existing credentials.yml.enc file first)
+#### What if I don't have access to rails command?
+You can run `rails` as a docker container, but you will need to mount the app directory as a volume

+`docker run --rm -it -v ${PWD}:/rails ghcr.io/rails/cli bash`

+Install dependencies with `bundle install`

+Delete existing encrypted credentials `rm config/credentials.yml.enc`

+Generate new master.key and credentials.yml.enc `EDITOR=vim bin/rails credentials:edit`

+Then follow Docker Setup or Docker Compose Setup above, remember to export the env variable `RAILS_MASTER_KEY`.

+Do you know a better way of doing this?
+Please let me know!

 ### (Optional) Create sample data
 Uncomment the code in `db/seeds.rb` and run `bin/rails db:seed`